About The Awards

 Outstanding Performance in Research

-The President’s Award for Outstanding Performance in Research was established to honour research excellence exhibited by academic staff members as individuals or in teams, and to recognise, encourage and reward outstanding research of significant benefit to the wider community.
+The President’s Award for Outstanding Performance in Research was established to honour research excellence exhibited by academic staff as individuals or in teams, and to recognise, encourage and reward outstanding research of significant benefit to the wider community.
 To accommodate differences in the developmental paths taken by academic staff and the need to enhance the University’s research culture, two award categories were established: the Research Excellence Award and the Early Career Research Excellence Award.
 The Research Excellence Award honours research excellence exhibited by either teams or individual academic staff members at or above the rank of Associate Professor in the three years preceding the award.
-The Early Career Research Excellence Award honours research excellence exhibited by either teams or individual early career academic staff members at the rank of Assistant Professor in the three years preceding the award.
+The Early Career Research Excellence Award honours research excellence exhibited by either teams or individual early-career academic staff at the rank of Assistant Professor in the three years preceding the award.

 - Success in securing competitive external research grants (particularly relevant to the Research Excellence Award);

 - The quality and quantity of their research output;

 - The academic, professional and social outcomes of their research for policy making, education and the community; and

 - Their research leadership track record (particularly relevant to the Research Excellence Award) and active contribution to the University’s research output.